Background and purpose

 SSAFA’s day-to-day charitable activities and operating costs are funded through diverse income streams including individuals, trusts and foundations, corporate partners and statutory funders.
 SSAFA also raises funds through the sale of branded merchandise and from cause-related marketing (‘commercial participation’) partnerships.

-This document also describes for our supporters, funders, regulators and the wider public, the principles on which SSAFA bases its reputation for fairness, transparency and its policy for accepting or refusing donations.
+It also sets out, for supporters, funders, regulators and the wider public, the principles by which SSAFA will ensure that its fundraising and partnership activity:

 Scope